ripred/Coder-X/plan.md

 ---

+- Once tests pass, clean up the test code and update documentation as needed.

+---

 ## Testing and Configuration Philosophy

 - All tests must exercise real, production code paths (not just mocks or stubs).